One-Shot Broadcast Joint Source-Channel Coding with Codebook Diversity: Main Results

 \subsection{Hybrid Strategy}

-We present a hybrid approach that combines the advantages of both schemes.
+We present a hybrid approach that combines the advantages of both schemes, again restricting our attention to the case without side information.
 Split the $K$ decoders into $J$ groups of size $L = K / J$.
 The codebook is partitioned between the groups, while the decoders in a group share the same sub-codebook.
-Again, we use the procedure in \cref{sec:jscc_proof} except that each $C_i$ is now uniform on $\{ 1, \ldots, J \}$ and decoder $k$ chooses
+We re-use the procedure in \cref{sec:jscc_proof} except that each $C_i$ is now uniform on $\{ 1, \ldots, J \}$ and decoder $k$ chooses

 As shown in \ifpreprint \cref{sec:hybrid_proof}, \else \cite[App.~C]{extendedversion}, \fi the error probability satisfies